-The Bachelor of Business Administration in Management at St. Edward’s University develops students' managerial skills for making a difference in a variety of organizations.
+The Bachelor of Business Administration in Management cultivates students’ critical thinking, creativity and leadership skills – enabling them to make a difference in organizations.

-Along with gaining in-depth preparation in management theory and application, students will examine contemporary, real-time management issues and challenges with insightful, highly skilled, and professional faculty members who incorporate practical experiences and active learning into their teaching.
+In addition to management theory and application, students examine contemporary management challenges with faculty members who incorporate practical experiences and active learning into the curriculum.

-A BBA in Management prepares graduates to work in many diverse areas of a company.
-Opportunities are available in government and the private sector with for-profit and nonprofit organizations.
-Graduates can seek careers leading to management positions in production and inventory control, planning and human resources in domestic or international organizations.
-Many opportunities are available in major retail operations, manufacturing and healthcare management.
+A Management degree prepares graduates to work in diverse areas of a company.
+Opportunities abound across industries – in government, for-profit and non-profit organizations.
+Our graduates have pursued careers in production and inventory control, planning and human resources in domestic and international organizations.
+Positions are also available in major retail operations, manufacturing and healthcare management.

 To increase employment opportunities, many graduates pursue advanced degrees in related business disciplines, such as a Master of Business Administration (MBA).